maserlib/maser4py/docs/source/sections/user_guide.rst

 The *skeletoncdf* sub-command allows to convert CDF from skeleton table to binary CDF by calling the skeletoncdf NASA CDF software program.

-An option also permits to use Excel 2007 format file (.xlsx) as an input to the *skeletoncdf* sub-command.
+An option also allows to use Excel 2007 format file (.xlsx) as an input to the *skeletoncdf* sub-command.

 To display the help, enter: